Strasbourg-Flutter-Meetup/adhd-prototype/README.md

 Scenario: User views progress bars for each backlog Given the user is on the dashboard
-When the user looks at the section for each backlog Then the user should see a progress bar indicating the completion rate of tasks in each backlog
+When the user looks at the section for each backlog Then the user should see a progress bar indicating the completion rate of tasks for the current day

 #### Notification Center